scryptedapp/scripts.scrypted.app/privacy-mask-toggle.md

 # Privacy Mask Toggle

-This script can be used to toggle Privacy Masks on a group of cameras that support video masking.
+This script creates a button that can can be used to toggle Privacy Masks on a group of cameras that support video masking.
 For example, this can be used to black out interior cameras with a Home/Away automation.

 ```ts
 class PrivacyMaskToggler extends ScryptedDeviceBase implements Settings, OnOff {